Healthplan Spain

 While verbal warnings are often given for not having ID on hand, there is no requirement for law enforcement officers to issue such warnings.
 To avoid any complications, it is strongly recommended that foreigners, especially non-drivers, carry a valid passport with them at all times in Spain.
 Notarised copies of identification documents, such as a driver's licence or passport, are not accepted as valid identification.

-In conclusion, while it is not strictly mandatory to carry ID at all times in Spain, it is in the best interest of residents, including foreigners, to have a government-issued ID card or passport readily available.
-Failing to identify oneself when requested by the authorities may lead to temporary detention and further verification of identity.
-To ensure a smooth experience with official processes and avoid potential administrative burdens, having proper identification is strongly advised for all individuals residing or visiting Spain.
+In conclusion, while it is not strictly mandatory to carry ID at all times in Spain, it is in the best interest of residents, tourists, and foreigners to have a government-issued ID card or passport readily available.
+Identification on request is compulsory, and failure to provide it may lead to temporary detention for verification.
+Keeping valid ID with you helps ensure smoother interactions with Spanish authorities and avoids unnecessary administrative hassle.